Adventure in Vienna

 The film's sets were designed by the art directors Fritz Jüptner-Jonstorff and Fritz Moegle.
 It was shot at the Schönbrunn Studios in Vienna and on location across the city.
-The costumes were designed by Nadja Tiller, better known as an actress.
+The costumes were designed by Nadja Tiller, who subsequently went on to become a famous actress.

 Synopsis

 The story takes place over New Year's Eve in Vienna where a taxi driver without papers is tempted to assume the identity of another man.